appzer0/pymailadmin/README.md

 ## English (see below for French)

-This repo is a work-in-progress for pymailadmin, an Dovecot-based mail server web admin for users Python3/gunicorn systemd-compliant app, listening on 127.0.0.1:8686 by default.
+This repo is a work-in-progress for pymailadmin, a Dovecot-based mail server web admin for users and admins.
+It is a Python3/gunicorn systemd-compliant app, listening on 127.0.0.1:8686 by default.

-It aims at being compatible with any mail server setups, given they are based on Dovecot interfaced with MySQL lookups and using a functional mail_crypt plugin setup.
+It aims at being compatible with any mail server setups, given they are based on Dovecot interfaced with MySQL lookups and using a functional mail-crypt plugin setup.

 NOT TO USE IN PRODUCTION